Application Process Overview

 Provide a well thought out academic rationale for spending two semesters away from Grinnell after consulting with your academic adviser(s) and other professors with whom you may be studying with now and in the future.
 Max length: 2 pages.

-- Optional: Include special circumstances, either academic or personal, that you would like the committee to take into account when considering your petition.
+7. Optional: Include any special circumstances, either academic or personal, that you would like the committee to take into account when considering your petition.

 How to Apply for Grinnell Approval for OCS